vbilopav/PgComment/README.md

 ## Building for source

+You need .NET Core 3.1. framework installed.

-Clone this repo and run build script.
-You'll find standalone executables for windows, linux and mac in `out` dir.
+Clone this repo and run build script: `build.bat` for Windows or `build.sh` for Linox and Mac.

+Build script will create following dirs with stand-alone (framewrok independent) executables:

+- `/out/linux-x64`
+- `/out/osx-x64`
+- `/out/win10-x64`

 ## Direct download

-You can download zip archive with latest build [here](https://github.com/vbilopav/PgComment/releases/tag/v1.0)
+You can download zip archive with latest build [here](https://github.com/vbilopav/PgComment/releases/tag/v2.0)

 ## Support